-Founded in 2005 and launched in 2009, the Center for the Humanities and the Public Sphere in the College of Liberal Arts and Sciences at the University of Florida is directed by Bonnie Effros, Rothman Chair and Professor of History.
+Founded in 2005 and launched in 2009, the Center for the Humanities and the Public Sphere in the College of Liberal Arts and Sciences at the University of Florida is directed by Interim Director Barbara Mennel, Associate Professor of English and German.
 The Center has three interrelated purposes:

 to facilitate and promote the research programs of humanities scholars* at UF,